Identity Security Certifications and Professional Credentials

 How it works

-3. Continuing education (CPE/CPD) — Active credentials require ongoing maintenance through continuing professional education hours.
-(ISC)² requires 120 CPE credits over a 3-year renewal cycle for CISSP holders.
+4. Continuing education requirements — Most vendor-neutral credentials require ongoing Continuing Professional Education (CPE) credits to maintain active status.
+ISC2 requires 120 CPE credits over a 3-year maintenance cycle for CISSP holders.

 Common scenarios